Kisky3/TOEIC/README.md

 14.`convene`: to come together, to call to meet.

 15.`courier`: a person or company that is employed to carry messages or other official paper.

+16.`enclose`: to include along with something else in a parcel or envelope.